jrochkind/texts/search_compare/article.md

 #### Overall

-Again, please note that virtually none of these numbers were statistically significant.
+Please note again that few of these numbers were statistically significant.

 <table class="table table-striped">
   <tr>